 One of the biggest mistakes we make as MSPs is that we believe everything needs to be cookie cutter—that every break-fix needs to be an MSP and that once you’re doing this you should pricing based on users, not devices.
 The reality is both strategies can work, but where we start making mistakes is by saying that MSPs need to do all of one or the other.

 At the end of the day, any of your potential customers can Google search the costs of the products or services you’re offering them, and they can start building out how much each service should cost them.
 When we break everything out into user-based support or device-based support we’re making it more difficult for ourselves.
-Focus on separating the user support value from the products themselves.
+Focus on separating the user support value from the products themselves and what differentiates you from other IT providers.

 Another mistake to watch out for is scope creep.
 One example that comes to mind is a customer who we ran an audit for.
 Their entire infrastructure had moved to the cloud, so in theory we were no longer managing that for them.
 Even though that line item was removed from their bill, we were still providing services and support.
 In fact, we were providing more support for the infrastructure that moved to the data center than before.
 They were essentially getting this support for free, and if we hadn’t conducted the audit, we might not have caught this.